 We also highly recommend these resources available from the Cornell Cooperative Extention.

 In 2010, The Citizens Working Group on Composting did a six month study and produced a widely lauded 70-page report which it subsequently presented to the Troy City Council.
+Prior to that, in 2000, a group at RPI produced a report promoting a pay as you throw (PAYT) policy for solid waste in Troy.

 Food Scraps 360 provides a food waste pickup service in the capital region.